Flutterwave/Python-v2/README.md

 More information can be found [here](https://flutterwave.com/gb/support/my-account/creating-and-cancelling-payment-plans)

-**If duration is not passed, any subscribed customer will be charged indefinitely.**
+**If the duration is not passed, any subscribed customer will be charged indefinitely.**

 A sample call to create a payment plan is: